 In 1999 the museum began a capital campaign that led to the opening of the museum center in 2003, by which time the organization had been renamed The Mark Twain House & Museum.
 The new structure, strategically located and nestled in a hillside not to detract from the Mark Twain House, was designed by Robert A. M. Stern and was the first LEED-certified “green” museum in the United States.

-The following years included a significant interior restoration in 2004-05, inscludign the restoration of the kitchen and Servants’ Wing; significant exhibitions including Marks on Paper, which focused on Mark Twain’s books, and Modesty Died When Clothes Were Born, which brought together the Clemens’ clothing and other decorative items.
+The following years included a significant interior restoration in 2004-05, including the restoration of the kitchen and Servants’ Wing.

-The 2010 Centennial of Mark Twain’s death was an occasion for a revival of activities in the house, including a Tom Sawyer Day, a Clemens Lecture with Wally Lamb, a Mark Twain Séance, a new series of “Trouble Begins at 5:30” lectures, new writing pograms and appearances on the national Ghost Hunters television show.
-In the summer, as average museum attendance declined in the region, attendance at the Mark Twain House & Museum reached record levels.
+The 2010 Centennial of Mark Twain’s death was an occasion for a revival of activities in the house and museum and during that summer, as average museum attendance declined in the region, attendance at the Mark Twain House & Museum reached record levels.